Webcreations907/WBC-Importer-extension/README.md

 ### Example Functions/Filters. ###
 Check [example-functions.php](https://github.com/Webcreations907/WBC-Importer-extension/blob/master/example-functions.php) file from this repo which also contains a example of how import RevSlider, Set Menus, and Set Home Page.

+### Wanna Donate? ###
+If you find this extension useful and would like to donate, buy me a coffee, redbull, etc you can donate [HERE](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=J79X6ZMJHRMLC "Donate via Paypal").
+Thanks :smile:

 ### Show Some Love ###
-Promoting the people that made this extension possible. :)
+Promoting the other people that made this extension possible. :)

 __FrankM1__:
 - [Radium Themes](http://themes.radiumthemes.com/)